Ostracoda sp. (unidentified)

 In general freshwater ecosystems, ostracods contribute to fine-particle nutrient cycling by processing detritus, bacteria, and suspended organic matter.
 They can also serve as prey for larger invertebrates and fish, making them a link between microbial and detrital inputs and higher trophic levels.
 In systems where they establish, they can be present in high densities and represent a meaningful component of the water column invertebrate community.

-In miniBIOTA, the Freshwater Seed Shrimp did not establish.
-The two introduction attempts in April 2026 both resulted in rapid population decline, consistent with strong predation pressure from the Slough Crayfish and Daggerblade Grass Shrimp present in the Freshwater Lake at the time.
-There is no evidence that the introduced ostracods contributed measurably to nutrient cycling or water clarity during their brief presence.
+In miniBIOTA, the Freshwater Seed Shrimp appeared not to establish following the two introduction attempts in April 2026, both of which showed rapid visible population decline, consistent with strong predation pressure from the Slough Crayfish and Daggerblade Grass Shrimp present in the Freshwater Lake at the time.
+However, a direct sighting on August 17, 2026, nearly four months after the species was declared extirpated, confirms the species is in fact present, most likely at a low density that made it difficult to detect rather than genuinely absent.
+There is no evidence that the population has contributed measurably to nutrient cycling or water clarity.

 miniBIOTA Evidence